Wanying Ling (She/Her/Hers)

 Bio.

-My recent research interests include: skills and tasks of the Chinese occupations; generative AI in the social sciences; age-specific estimates of the labor participation rate.
+My recent research interests include: working time mismatch; time use and sequence analysis; generative AI in the social sciences.

 Click.